Dailey History, Family Crest & Coats of Arms

-Where did the Irish Dailey family come from?
-What is the Irish Dailey family crest and coat of arms?
-When did the Dailey family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Dailey family history?The spelling and overall form of Irish names often vary considerably.
+The spelling and overall form of Irish names often vary considerably.
 The original Gaelic form of the name Dailey is O Dalaigh, from the word "dalach," which comes from "dail," which means "assembly."

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best.
 The many regional dialects and the predominate illiteracy would have made common surnames appear unrelated to the scribes of the period.
 Research into the name Dailey revealed spelling variations, including Daly, Daley, Daylie, Dayley, Dalley, Dailey, Daily, Dailley, Dally, O'Daily, O'Daley and many more.

-Another 73 words (5 lines of text) are included under the topic Early Dailey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Dailey Notables in all our PDF Extended History products and printed products wherever possible.

 Irish families began to immigrate to British North America and the United States in the 18th century, but the greatest influx of Irish immigrants came during the Great Potato Famine of the late 1840s.
 The earlier settlers came to North America after a great deal of consideration and by paying relatively high fees for their passage.
 These settlers were primarily drawn by the promise of land.
 Those later settlers that came during the 1840's were trying to escape the conditions of poverty, starvation, disease, and death that had stricken Ireland.
 Due to the enormity of their numbers and the late date of their arrival, these immigrants primarily became hired laborers instead of homesteading settlers like their predecessors.
 An exhaustive search of immigration and passenger lists has revealed many Irish immigrants North America bearing the name Dailey: